 Three of the 16 states with franchise relationship laws (Iowa, Michigan, and Wisconsin) also have provisions that directly relate to franchise transfers.

-For more information on franchising and related topics, check out the links on the next page.
+For more information on franchising and related topics, check out the links below.